Joe Lynn Turner: Debut solo album

-In 1985, after the break-up of Rainbow, Turner released a solo album, Rescue You, produced by Roy Thomas Baker, known for his work with Queen and The Cars.
-He co-wrote most of the songs with keyboardist Al Greenwood (Foreigner).
-The first single, "Endlessly," received extensive airplay on radio and MTV.
+In 1985, Turner released a solo album, Rescue You, produced by Roy Thomas Baker, known for his work with Queen and The Cars.
+He co-wrote most of the songs with keyboardist Al Greenwood (of Foreigner).
+The first single, "Endlessly", received extensive airplay on radio and MTV.
 Tours with Night Ranger and Pat Benatar and an acting role in the TV movie Blue Deville followed.